ethereum/portal-network-specs/README.md

 ### Prior Work on the "Light Ethereum Subprotocol" (LES)

-The term "light client" has historically refered to a client of the existing [DevP2P](https://github.com/ethereum/devp2p/blob/master/rlpx.md) based [LES](https://github.com/ethereum/devp2p/blob/master/caps/les.md) network.
+The term "light client" has historically referred to a client of the existing [DevP2P](https://github.com/ethereum/devp2p/blob/master/rlpx.md) based [LES](https://github.com/ethereum/devp2p/blob/master/caps/les.md) network.
 This network is designed using a client/server architecture.
 The LES network has a total capacity dictated by the number of "servers" on the network.
 In order for this network to scale, the "server" capacity has to increase.
 This also means that at any point in time the network has some total capacity which if exceeded will cause service degradation across the network.
 Because of this the LES network is unreliable when operating near capacity.

 ## Architecture